Puente Alto: Estadio Municipal

 Puente Alto's city stadium is located at 450 Nemesio Vicuña and features a football field and an athletics track.
 The stadium has a capacity of 1900, making it one of the biggest sports centers of the commune.

 On May 30, 2011, the city stadium was re-inaugurated by the Mayor Manuel J. Ossandón.

-Mampato Amusement Park
+Mampato amusement park

 Mampato is an amusement park with various activities for children and teenagers.
 Its main attractions include the trains, the trampolines and tricycles.
 It was inaugurated in 1998 in Las Vizcachas, Puente Alto.

 Pueblito Las Vizcachas

 "Pueblito las Vizcachas" is a large, well-maintained park in Puente Alto frequented by families and residents in the area.
 The park opened on December 30, 2015.
 Visitors have the opportunity to partake in kayaking, interact with farm animals and enjoy other activities in the green areas without paying an entrance fee.